msaari/relevanssi/readme.txt

 == Changelog ==
 * Minor fix: Relevanssi used `the_category` filter with too few parameters.
 The missing parameters have been added.
+* Minor fix: Stops drafts and pending posts from showing up in Relevanssi Live Ajax Searches.

 = 4.15.2 =
 * New feature: New filter hook `relevanssi_didyoumean_token` lets you filter Did you mean words before correction.
 You can use this filter hook to exclude words from being corrected.